keithbsmiley-other/emilysite/_posts/2020-10-26-fad-diets-and-macros.md

 ### Saturated Fat

 Like trans fats, saturated fats can raise your LDL cholesterol, but there's a caveat.
-Saturated fat can only significantly raises your LDL cholesterol if *eaten in excess*.
+Saturated fat can only significantly raise your LDL cholesterol if *eaten in excess*.
 The American Heart Association recommends limiting your saturated fat intake to five to six percent of your caloric intake.[^17] Others have said to limit your caloric intake to no more than ten percent of your total daily calories.[^18]

 Where can you find saturated fat: